 In the discussion with Minister Gabriel, I returned several times to Fig. 1.
 We did not disagree about anything in that chart per se.
 Purple areas in Fig. 1a are emissions to date; reserves (blue) are uncertain.
 Expert opinion suggests that we are now close to “peak oil”, i.e., remaining oil is about as much as has been used already.
 Thus reserve estimates labeled IPCC probably are more realistic than those of EIA, the latter including large estimates for undiscovered reserves.

-Regardless of actual reserves, Fig. 1b shows that if CO2 emissions from coal were phased out over the period 2010-2030, and if use of unconventional fossil fuels (tar shale, tar sands) remained negligible, atmospheric CO2 would peak at 400-425 ppm.
-In that case improved forestry and agricultural practices, especially reforestation, could get atmospheric CO2 back beneath 350 ppm within a century or less.
-During the overshoot phase we might hope that ocean and ice sheet inertia may keep climate impacts tolerable, avoiding the most disastrous effects.
+Regardless of actual reserves, Fig. 1b shows that if CO2 emissions from coal were phased out over the period 2010-2030, and if the use of unconventional fossil fuels (tar shale, tar sands) remained negligible, atmospheric CO2 would peak at 400-425 ppm.
+In that case, improved forestry and agricultural practices, especially reforestation could get atmospheric CO2 back beneath 350 ppm within a century or less.
+During the overshoot phase, we might hope that ocean and ice sheet inertia may keep climate impacts tolerable, avoiding the most disastrous effects.